danielllll75/rule-based-optimization/README.md

 ## Project Context

-This project was developed as part of a Master's thesis in Smart Systems Engineering (AI & Automation) in collaboration with an industry partner in the construction sector.
+This project was developed as part of a Master's thesis in Smart Systems Engineering (AI & Data Engineering) in collaboration with an industry partner in the construction sector.

 ## Author